Independence Day (1996 film): Filming

 The production team moved to the Bonneville Salt Flats to film three scenes, then returned to California to film in various places around Los Angeles, including Hughes Aircraft where sets for the cable company and Area 51 interiors were constructed at a former aircraft plant.
 Sets for the latter included corridors containing windows that were covered with blue material.
 The filmmakers originally intended to use the chroma key technique to make it appear as if an activity was happening on the other side of the glass, but the composited images were not added to the final print because production designers decided the blue panels gave the sets a "clinical look".
 The attacker hangar set contained an attacker mockup 65 ft wide that took four months to build.
 The White House interior sets used had already been built for The American President and had previously been used for Nixon.
-Principal photography completed on October 8, 1995, after 72 days of filming.
+Principal photography completed on October 8, 1995, after 72 days of filming..
+In addition to reusing the White House interior sets, the production also reused sets from previous movies with the B-3 stealth bomber cockpit from Broken Arrow and the US nuclear submarine sets from Down Periscope and Crimson Tide being prime examples.

 The film initially depicted Russell Casse being rejected as a volunteer for the July 4 aerial counteroffensive because of his alcoholism.
 He then uses a stolen missile tied to his red biplane to carry out his suicide mission.
 According to Dean Devlin, test audiences responded well to the scene's irony and comedic value.
 However, the scene was re-shot to include Russell's acceptance as a volunteer, his crash course on flying modern fighter aircraft, and him flying an F/A-18 instead of the biplane.
-Devlin preferred the alteration because the viewer now witnesses Russell ultimately making the decision to sacrifice his life, and seeing the biplane keeping pace and flying amongst F/A-18s was "just not believable".
+Devlin preferred the alteration because the viewer now witnesses Russell ultimately making the decision to sacrifice his life.

 Music

 The Grammy Award-winning score for the film was composed by David Arnold and recorded with an orchestra of 90, a choir of 46, "and every last ounce of stereotypical Americana he could muster for the occasion".
 The film's producer Dean Devlin commented that "you can leave it up to a Brit to write some of the most rousing and patriotic music in the history of American cinema."
 The soundtrack has received two official CD releases.
-RCA released a 50-minute album at the time of the film's release, then in 2010, La-La Land Records released a limited-edition, two-disc CD set that comprised the complete score plus 12 alternate cues.
+RCA released a 50-minute album at the time of the film's release, then in 2010, La-La Land Records and Fox Music released a limited-edition, two-disc CD set that comprised the complete score plus 12 alternate cues.
 The premiere of Independence Day live took place at the Royal Albert Hall in September 2016, with the film's score performed live for a screening of the film.
 This celebrated the twentieth anniversary of the film's release, and the event also featured a pre-film talk by David Arnold.